Social and Behavioral Sciences PhD

 College of Public Health Graduate Assistantships:

-Graduate assistantships sponsored by the College of Public Health include the following:
+Graduate assistantships are sponsored by the College of Public Health:

 • Teaching Assistants (TAs) support faculty in the teaching of courses, with activities that include grading examinations/papers or teaching occasional lecture sections.
-One purpose of a TA opportunity is to develop competencies in current pedagogies that prepare students for academic teaching careers.
+Students develop competencies in current pedagogies that prepare them for academic teaching careers.
+TA opportunities vary by semester depending on undergraduate enrollment and class sizes.

-Offers of admission are generally accompanied by a fellowship or assistantship offer.
+Offers of admission are generally accompanied by a fellowship offer or information about assistantship support.
 Students with full funding from another source (e.g., government funding) are given full consideration in the admission process.
-Self-funding through external employment is highly discouraged as it can impede progress in the program.
 The Graduate School website details the types of graduate student support.

 Admission Requirements and Deadlines